 ExtendsContentIntoTitleBar = true;

-This will remove the title bar and will extend the content to the top part.
-One exception to this is the minimize, maximize and close buttons, that won't be removed.
+This will remove the title bar, and will extend the content to the top part.
+One exception to this is the minimize, maximize, and close buttons, which won't be removed.
 You will still be able to drag the window by the top border.
 If you want to completely remove the buttons and drag behavior, you must create a new presenter for the app window, with this code:

 _appWindow.SetPresenter(OverlappedPresenter.CreateForContextMenu());